microsoft/AGIC-Installer-assistant/CONTRIBUTING.md

 ### Reporting Bugs

-This section guides you through submitting a bug report for Atom.
+This section guides you through submitting a bug report for AGIC Installer.
 Following these guidelines helps maintainers and the community understand your report :pencil:, reproduce the behavior :computer: :computer:, and find related reports :mag_right:.

 Before creating bug reports, please review previous issuses, as you might find out that you don't need to create one.
 When you are creating a bug report,